ShriganeshShirodkar/Protein-Family-Classification/README.md

 ## Data Preprocessing

 We First check for duplicate and null values and remove them from all train, test and dev dataset.
-We consider only most common 5500 classes as it covers 80% of the total train dataset, for dev and test data 80% of the data is covered  by 4500 classes.
+TO reduce the computation time, we consider only most common 1000 classes as it covers 40% of the total train dataset, for dev and test data 40% of the data is covered  by 800 classes.
 We use this data for processing.

 We use the below function to get the reduced data
 ```